Places To Go

 Check out the Kirby Nature Trail in the Turkey Creek Unit.
 It's near the visitor center and gives hikers the chance to experience a variety of Big Thicket environments, such as a baygall and cypress slough.

-• Enjoy different forms of outdoor recreation?
+• Enjoy different kinds of outdoor recreation?

 Try the Big Sandy Creek Unit.
 You can hike, bike, horseback ride, camp, hunt, fish, and more in this part of the preserve.